 What is endovascular coiling?

-Doctor’s also use coiling to treat a condition called arteriovenous malformation, or AVM.
+Healthcare providers also use coiling to treat a condition called arteriovenous malformation, or AVM.
 An AVM is an abnormal connection between an artery and a vein.
-It may occur in the brain, spinal cord, or elsewhere in the body.
+It may happen in the brain, spinal cord, or elsewhere in the body.

 Why might I need endovascular coiling?

-There may be other reasons for your doctor to recommend a coiling procedure.
+There may be other reasons for your healthcare provider to recommend a coiling procedure.

 What are the risks of endovascular coiling?